yangoos57/dataStudy/AWS/SAA_questions/AWS Associate 문제풀이.md

     - 14일 뒤에 데이터를 사용하지 않음 = Glacier
     - 최신 14일치 데이터를 분석해야함 = Amazon kinesis Data Firehose 사용

+종료

 - Q41

     A company's application integrates with multiple software-as-a-service (SaaS) sources for data collection.
 The company runs Amazon EC2 instances to receive the data and to upload the data to an Amazon S3 bucket for analysis.
 The same EC2 instance that receives and uploads the data also sends a notification to the user when an upload is complete.
-The company has noticed slow application performance and wants to improve the performance as much as possible.Which solution will meet these requirements with the LEAST operational overhead?
+The company has noticed slow application performance and wants to improve the performance as much as possible.

+    Which solution will meet these requirements with the LEAST operational overhead?

     - A. Create an Auto Scaling group so that EC2 instances can scale out.
 Configure an S3 event notification to send events to an Amazon Simple Notification Service (Amazon SNS) topic when the upload to the S3 bucket is complete.
     - B. Create an Amazon AppFlow flow to transfer data between each SaaS source and the S3 bucket.
 Configure an S3 event notification to send events to an Amazon Simple Notification Service (Amazon SNS) topic when the upload to the S3 bucket is complete. **Most Voted**